Available now with $1,000 Early Adopter Discount*

 The CVA-Judicatory Version will be made available on a subscription basis.
 Included in the subscription will be free annual updates reflecting new congregational vitality research and incorporating user feedback and suggestions.

-How much will it cost to subscribe?
+How much does it cost to subscribe?

 Once released, the annual cost of a subscription to the CVA-JV will be $2,495, with a first year set-up fee of $2,500 (to cover customized programming).